-The Company's 6.75% senior notes due April 15, 2019 (the "Senior Notes"), were issued under an Indenture (the "Indenture") among the Company, the subsidiary guarantors named therein, and The Bank of New York Mellon Trust Company, N.A., as trustee.
+The Company's 6.75% senior notes due April 15, 2019 (the "Senior Notes") were issued under an Indenture (the "Indenture") among the Company, the subsidiary guarantors named therein, and The Bank of New York Mellon Trust Company, N.A., as trustee.
 The Indenture and the form of Senior Notes provide, among other things, that prior to April 15, 2014, the Company had the option to redeem up to 10% of the Senior Notes during any 12-month period from the issue date until April 15, 2014, for a 103% redemption price, plus accrued and unpaid interest to the redemption date.
-In March 2014, the Company issued a call notice to repurchase \$50 million, or 10%, of its Senior Notes.
+On April 10, 2014, the Company exercised this right and redeemed \$50 million, or 10%, of its Senior Notes.
 Additionally, the Company had the option to redeem a portion or all of the Senior Notes beginning on April 15, 2014, for a 105.063% redemption price, plus accrued and unpaid interest to the redemption date.
-On April 9, 2014, in conjunction with the closing of a new term loan facility, the Company exercised this right and issued a call notice to repurchase the remaining \$350 million of its Senior Notes in May 2014.
+On April 9, 2014, in conjunction with the closing of a new term loan facility, the Company exercised this right and issued a call notice and redeemed the remaining \$350 million of its Senior Notes on May 9, 2014.

 On April 9, 2014, the Company entered into a new credit agreement, by and among the Company as borrower, each lender from time to time party thereto, each letter of credit issuer from time to time party thereto and Citibank, N.A. as administrative agent, which provides for (i) delayed draw term loans in an aggregate principal of \$600 million and (ii) a \$200 million revolving credit facility.
 The Company and certain of its subsidiaries have granted a security interest in substantially all of their respective property, subject to certain limitations.
+On June 23, 2014, the Company drew the \$600 million term loan.

-Additional information related to the Company's debt is set forth in Note 8, "Debt" to the consolidated financial statements included herein under Item 1.
+Additional information related to the Company's debt is set forth in Note 10, "Debt" to the consolidated financial statements included herein under Item 1.
 For additional information, refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2013, for specific debt agreements and additional information related to covenants and restrictions.